-The number of compensated applications was calculated by subtracting anticipated Direct Benefit Assister enrollments from the total projected need.
-This projection was built on the assumption that Direct Benefit Assisters will assist 10% of Medi-Cal/HFP applications needing assistance and 25% of Exchange Product applications needing assistance.
+The number of compensated applications was calculated by subtracting anticipated non-compensated Assister enrollments from the total projected need.
+This projection was built on the assumption that Non-Compensated Certified Enrollment Assisters will assist 10% of Medi-Cal/HFP applications needing assistance and 25% of Exchange Product applications needing assistance.
 This assumption was developed based on historical Healthy Families data.